Jazz harmony, ear training and ensembles: advanced

 What is the course about?

 Develop your ability to hear, play and understand melody, harmonic progression, style and time feel in the jazz idiom.
 Detailed study of jazz standards will be supported by listening, singing activities and playing solo.

 Develop your ability to improvise well.
 Learn challenging repertoire.
 Perform and record your musical efforts.

 What will we cover?

 - Exercises will develop transcription skills and explore and practise approaches to improvising

-- Improvising with the voice, notating chord progressions, guide tone lines, exploring scale choice and tensions
+- Improvising with the voice, notating chord progressions, guide tone lines, exploring scale choice and available tensions

 - Practice routines will be established for ear training

 - Explore tools and devices like forward motion, backing riffs, guide tones, enclosures

 - focus on listening and responding in the ensemble.